Mirasaki/dayz-leaderboard-nextjs/README.md

 npm run start
 ```

 The project is now available on [port 3002](http://localhost:3002/).
 This is only available on your local network.

-To allow anyone to reach your website basic knowledge of web-server (like [Apache](https://apache.org/) or [Nginx](https://nginx.org/en/)) hosting is required.
-An example Nginx file is included for your convenience [here](/nginx.example.conf).
+To allow anyone to reach your website basic knowledge of web-servers (like [Apache](https://apache.org/) or [Nginx](https://nginx.org/en/)) is required.

+- An example Nginx file is included for your convenience [here](/nginx.example.conf).
+- With this conf Nginx serves all static assets, if these fail to load (like no styles applied to the website) use the [minimal conf instead](/nginx.min.conf)

 ## ⚙️ Configuration